Programme

 Nick Lambert presenting at EVA London

-EVA London 2025 is planned as a hybrid event, online using Zoom and physically at the BCS London office, from Monday to Friday, 7–11 July 2024.
-Registration information is available online from May 2025.
-All times in the programme will be provided as UK local time (BST – British Summer Time).
-The following is a summary of the planned programme, with five days of presentations on a wide spectrum of themes and topics, with distinguished keynote speakers.
+EVA London 2025 was a hybrid event, online using Zoom and physically at the BCS London office, from Monday to Friday, 7–11 July 2024.
+Registration information was available online from May 2025.
+All times in the programme are in UK local time (BST – British Summer Time).
+The following is a summary of the programme, with five days of presentations on a wide spectrum of themes and topics, with distinguished keynote speakers.
 This includes:

 -